OpenAstronomy/minimum_dependencies/README.rst

                             Name of the file to write out --extras [EXTRAS ...], -e [EXTRAS ...]
-                            List of optional dependency sets to include
+                            List of optional dependency sets to include --fail                Raise an error if pin is not present or not on PyPi.

 For example, to generate the minimum dependencies for ``minimum_dependencies``: